As one of the largest hotel chains in the world, Hilton Worldwide has more than 6,500 properties in approximately 119 countries and territories.

 Hilton Honors Loyalty Program

-Hilton has provided an online tool that allows you to see the maximum number of Hilton points an award stay can cost at each property around the world.
-You can expect Hilton to charge the maximum during their respective busy seasons or whenever prices are higher for paid stays.
+Hilton has provided an online tool that allows you to see the minimum and maximum number of Hilton Honors points an award stay can cost at each property around the world.
+You can expect Hilton to charge the maximum during its respective busy seasons or whenever prices are higher for paid stays.

 Let’s take a look at what you can expect when staying at each brand.

-Hilton is one of the most (if not the most) well-known hotel brand in the world, and Hilton Hotels & Resorts is the flagship brand with good reason.
-This is an upper upscale brand that has 570 properties across the world.
+Hilton is one of the most (if not the most) well-known hotel brands in the world, and Hilton Hotels & Resorts is the flagship brand with good reason.
+This is an upper upscale brand that makes up more than 20% of Hilton’s hotel rooms across the world.

 Hot Tip: A few Hilton Hotels & Resorts properties are included in our list of best Hilton redemptions.